Runnable/docs/services/databases/_posts/2016-12-12-how-to-seed-your-database-from-s3.md

 ---
-title: How to seed your database from S3
+title: How To Seed Your Database From S3
 shortTitle: Seeding Data from Amazon S3
 step: 6
 tags:
 - services
 - databases
 - postgres
-description: How to seed your database from S3
+description: How To Seed Your Database From S3
 ---

 Instead of uploading a seed directly through the Runnable UI, we can add a script to pull your seed